NXT-Wheelchair-Team/Ultracortex/README.md

 # Ultracortex

+## NXT Fork
+Within this fork we intend to capture various files to support the printing of headsets.
+This includes support structure models, slicer configurations, and GCODE.
+Some of these files are inherantly unique to specific printers. **Please only put printer configurations and GCODE that is known to work (successfully printed) on the master branch.**

-Ultracortex Mark Numbers (aka versions)
+## Ultracortex Mark Numbers (aka versions)

 * [Mark 1](https://github.com/OpenBCI/Ultracortex/tree/master/Mark_1) - designed, printed, assembled, & modeled (April 2015)
 * [Mark 2](https://github.com/OpenBCI/Ultracortex/tree/master/Mark_2) - designed, printed, assembled, & tested (May-June 2015)